anoma/namada/tech-specs/src/explore/design/ledger.md

 - end a block
 - commit a block

 The *mempool* connection asks the shell to validate transactions before they get stored in the mempool and broadcasted to peers.
-The mempool will signify that the transaction is either new, when it's not been validated before, or to be re-checked when it's been validated at some previous level.
+The mempool will signify that the transaction is either new, when it has not been validated before, or to be re-checked when it has been validated at some previous level.

 The *query* connection is used for:
 - the Tendermint node asks the last known state from the shell to determine if it needs to replay any blocks